ivanovichi123/Form-validation/README.md

-# Web-template
+# Form validation

-A simple template useful for future projects
+A simple exercise for doing the validation in a form